benjaminion/upgrading-ethereum-book/src/book.md

 #### CommitteeIndex

 Validators are organised into committees that collectively vote (make attestations) on blocks.
 Each committee is active at exactly one slot per epoch, but several committees are active at each slot.
-This type is an index into the list of committees active at a slot.
+The `CommitteeIndex` type is an index into the list of committees active at a slot.

-In Phase&nbsp;0, validators are members of only one type of committee, and they are shuffled between committees every epoch.
-The role of the committee is to attest to the beacon block proposed by the selected member of the committee.
-In Phase&nbsp;1 persistent committees will be introduced that will attest to shard data blocks and are shuffled slowly.

-It is the use of randomly sampled committees that makes the beacon chain design practical, while maintaining security.
+The beacon chain's committee-based design is a large part of what makes it practical to implement while maintaining security.
 If all validators were active all the time, there would be an overwhelming number of messages to deal with.
+And the random shuffling makes it very hard to game.

 [TODO: link to Committees section]::